All treatment providers we recommend are regulated by the Care Quality Commission (CQC) or Care Inspectorate.

 There are also support groups available for the family members of substance misusers to attend in the Worcestershire area.

-Al-anon groups follow the same ethos as the AA and provide an environment for members to share their experiences about how their lives have been affected by their loved one’s substance use.
+Al-anon and Alateen groups follow the same ethos as the AA and provide an environment for members to share their experiences about how their lives have been affected by their loved one’s substance use.